 Second, we call for calm, well-reasoned responses to these hate crimes and the need for greater political, socio-cultural, and economic investments in education, inclusion and unity.
 These steps will harness the power of plurality and equity, and eradicate the dangerous perceptions of threat and the poison of divisiveness.

-Third, we must illuminate our diversity.
-The AAPI community is a multifaceted group that speaks a host of languages and dialects, and practices different religions.
+Third, we must illuminate our breadth.
+The Pan-Asian, Native Hawaiian and Pacific Islander American community is a multifaceted group that speaks a host of languages and dialects, and practices different religions.
 Throughout the last 130 years, we have made major contributions to America in the fields of science and technology, engineering, the arts, sports, and in recent years, the digital revolution, and so much more.

 Fifth, we must change the narrative.
 Let us put the spotlight on truthful AAPI stories, issues, and traditions, and spread these far and wide.
 This will ensure that our community is demystified and not reduced to racist stereotypes and biases.
 We are fully valued members of American society.